-- Also check out our roundup of the best wireless routers of 2019
+- Also check out our roundup of the best Wi-Fi extenders.

 - If you're looking for a mesh router, we've got the best mesh Wi-Fi routers too

-The AC4000, which supports all the latest 802.11ac technologies and sports six non-removable adjustable antennas, exceeds at 4K video, streaming and gaming thanks to its tri-band speeds.
+Are you in the market for one of the best wireless routers and don’t mind a quirky design?
+If a ‘90s-inspired sci-fi design sounds like it will fit right in your home, then the TP-Link Archer C5400 v2 might be the best secure router for you.
+It’s not exactly the most modern-looking mesh router out there, but it’s unique in that it can bridge consumer and enterprise users by offering high-end functionality at a reasonable price point and with a relaxed setup.
 Its security credentials are boosted by TP-Link Homecare which offers parental controls and built-in antivirus.
 Free for the first three years, it lets you manage network access and protects from malicious attacks.
 Security settings can be fine-tuned by logging into the router, where it's possible to configure security type (such as WPA/WPA2 Mixed Enterprise, WPA/WPA2 Mixed Personal, WPA2 Enterprise, WPA2 Personal, and WEP), and edit SSIDs and passwords.

-Featuring fast Wi-Fi performance, the R7000 is still one of the best secure routers of 2019 a few years after being released – and you stand a good chance of picking it up in the sale.
+Featuring fast Wi-Fi performance, the R7000 is still one of the best secure routers you can get even a few years after being released – and you stand a good chance of picking it up in the sale.
 Nighthawk is one of the most established router brands, and this model from Netgear features the security features we’ve come to expect – including built DoS attack protection, and options for setting parental controls in addition to filtering unwarned domains.

 Read the full review: NETGEAR Nighthawk Smart Wi-Fi Router